"I, too, sing America": Identity, Diversity, and Voice in United States Literature

 BA QL23 Literature and Sociology (Including Year Abroad)

 This module will look at a mixture of major and less well-known US texts from c.1850 to the present.
-You will study a varied spectrum of US literature, looking at issues such as the relationship between American writing and history, American “difference” and differences within American society, nationalism and regionalism, and conflicts of race and gender.
+Students will study a varied spectrum of US literature, looking at issues such as the relationship between American writing and history, American "difference" and differences within American society, nationalism and regionalism, and conflicts of race and gender.